vrtbl/passerine/README.md

 Why make the distinction between expected errors (`Result`) and unexpected errors (fiber crashes)?
 Programs only produce valid results if the environments they run in are valid.
 When a fiber crashes, it's signaling that something about the environment it's running in is not valid.
 This is very useful to *developers* during development, and very useful to *programs* in contexts where complex long-running applications may fail for any number of reasons.

-sWhy not only use exceptions then?
+Why not only use exceptions then?
 Because it's perfectly possible for an error to occur that is not exceptional at all.
 Malformed input, incorrect permissions, missing items – these are all things that can occur and do occur on a regular basis.
 It's always important to use the right tool for the job; prefer expected errors over unexpected errors.

 #### Concurrency
 Fibers are for more than just isolating the context of errors.
 As mentioned earlier: